USDA VAPG Application Details and Requirements

 USDA Office of Rural Development - State Offices

-A good place to start for VAPG is with your state’s USDA Office of Rural Development.
-The application process varies from state to state, so getting an overview of your state’s process is essential.
+USDA RD offer loans, grants and loan guarantees, and provides technical assistance.
+Many Grapevine clients have found support with VAPG and other grants through the Rural Development office in their state.
+The VAPG application process varies from state to state, so getting an overview of your state’s process is essential.
 Find your contact info for your state here.

 USDA Meat and Poultry Inspection Readiness Grant Program